Skip to content

 “The Giants don’t like to play on astroturf; they play on grass,” she said, adding that the project will turn the park into a sports complex, disenfranchising other parkgoers from using it.

-Representatives of the Giants Community Fund or Rec and Park did not respond to press queries.
+Representatives of the Giants Community Fund did not respond to a press query.

 Hummingbird Farm Manager Xochitl Flores holds a sign in protest of the number of trees the proposal requires to be removed. | Kyra Young/Ingleside Light